singhg039/rwe_evidence_R_package/cran-comments.md

 This is a resubmission fixing issues from initial automated checks.

 ### Changes made:
-1. Added single quotes around acronyms in DESCRIPTION ('RWE', 'RWD', 'EMA') to indicate they are intentional
+1. Added single quotes around acronyms in DESCRIPTION ('RWE', 'RWD', 'FDA', 'EMA') per CRAN guidelines
+2. Removed redundant Author and Maintainer fields (auto-generated from Authors@R)
-2. Removed non-existent GitHub Pages URLs and references from README.md
+3. Removed non-existent GitHub Pages URLs and references from README.md
-3. Fixed incomplete EMA URL in vignettes/getting-started.Rmd
+4. Fixed incomplete EMA URL in vignettes/getting-started.Rmd
-4. Added data-raw/ to .Rbuildignore to exclude it from package
+5. Added data-raw/ to .Rbuildignore to exclude it from package
-5. Removed all macOS resource fork files (._*)
+6. Removed all macOS resource fork files (._*)
+7. Added purl = FALSE to vignettes with eval = FALSE to prevent code extraction

 ## Test environments
 * local macOS (aarch64-apple-darwin20), R 4.4.1